Dybondzy/RESUME/README.md

 Information Technology (IT) up until 2010 to DEC 2019:

+### IT Principal Manager
-IT Principal Manager, supervising the Help Desk, Vendor Management, Change Management, Asset Management at National Telecom Authority.
+Supervising the Help Desk, Vendor Management, Change Management, Asset Management at National Telecom Authority.
 Computer Software Engineer / Systems Analysis / Data Mining.
 I understand the logic of data, how to best collect it, store it, retrieve it and communicate it.
 I spend time with software users to determine their requirements.
 I then develop a prototype, until we agree that the problem requirement is clearly defined.
 Upon the go ahead of stakeholders, I develop the required application or report and provide it for user tests.
 When the system is approved, I implement it by installing it on the necessary pcs and train the already involved users.
 Then I provide upgrades and support after all is done.

-IT Senior Bank Manager and Senior Systems Software Engineer ●	Manage 20 others in IT user support
+### IT Senior Bank Manager and Senior Systems Software Engineer
+●	Manage 20 others in IT user support
 ●	Lead in the data extract, development, maintenance, and migration of Anti Money Laundering System (AML) and Credit Bureau System
 ●	Mine, analyze, extract and report on data with SQL in Business Objects 6, TOAD, PLSQL, MS Access, and OBIEE